Daoren means “person of the Way.” In Soto Zen practice, “the Way” is always right before you.

 A period of simple labor, beginning with a dedication, done as silently as practical, at least three times weekly.

 At least four hours every month in whatever capacity is needed.
 This might include a communal responsibility such as maintaining the temple library.

-At least ten days every year of a communal schedule focusing on silence and zazen.
+At least three days every year of a communal schedule focusing on silence and zazen.

 Daoren Circle Meetings

 - Monthly check-in for support and connection, accountability to vows, and common form.